Discover Uzbekistan : Nature (Biodiversity / Fauna & Flora)

 The disappearance of the Aral Sea

 At the top of the list of environmental disasters is the disappearance of the Aral Sea, which began in the 1960s.
 Intensive irrigation upstream of the Syr Daria and Amu Daria, the two rivers that used to feed the Aral Sea, has virtually dried them up.
 The Syr Darya no longer reaches the sea, and the waters of the legendary Oxus and its fertile delta are lost in the desert.
-In 2010, there was still some water on the Uzbek side, but by 2017 the basin had disappeared.
-While the sea (on the Kazakh side) seems to be holding its own, on the Uzbek side it has well and truly disappeared in just half a century!
-While the Kazakh government is trying to replenish what remains, the situation on the Uzbek side seems desperate.
+In 2010, there was still a little water on the Uzbek side, but the basin had disappeared by 2017!
+While the sea (on the Kazakh side) seems to be maintaining its level, on the Uzbek side it has well and truly disappeared in just half a century.
+While the Kazakh government is trying to replenish what remains, the situation seems desperate on the Uzbek side.

-The disappearance of the sea has led to a rise in salinity levels in the remaining water on the Kazakh side, with dramatic consequences for the aquatic fauna and flora that have now disappeared in Uzbekistan.
+The first consequence of the sea's disappearance is an increase in the salinity of the remaining water on the Kazakh side, with dramatic consequences for the aquatic fauna and flora that have now disappeared in Uzbekistan.
 The Aral Sea has now become the Aral Desert, the Aral Koum.
 It stretches as far as the eye can see, and the winds carry its sand to distant continents.

 The second consequence is that the evaporation bubble created by the Aral Sea, which protected the region from the Siberian winds, disappears with the sea, leaving the whole of Karakalpakstan exposed to the cold and salt-laden wind.
 The latter ruins harvests, makes the soil unsuitable for crops and has accelerated the disappearance of flora and fauna, especially birds.